 Accordingly, this blog explores the law relating to covert recordings and asks whether they can ever really be justified.

-Law regarding covert recordings
+Law regarding covert recordings in UK

 With smartphones and other technology making it easier to make recordings, it is important to consider the law in this area.
 Whilst there is no specific legislation prohibiting private individuals from making recordings, rule 22.1 of the Family Procedure Rules 2010 gives the Court the power to control evidence.